gmnr/gmnr.github.io/content/reading/your-money-your-life.md

 #### 4. Evaluate your spending with your moral compass

-This is an introspective one.
+This is an introspective one.<br>
 Each month, after compiling your P&L, you would need to take some time and reflect on your spending.

 - Have you received fulfillment and satisfaction in proportion to the amount spent in life-energy?
 - Are these expenditures in alignment with your value and life purpose?
 - How would these expenditures change if you were not working for a living?